ministryofjustice/cla_frontend/README.md

     docker info

-### NodeJS v8.9.x
+### NodeJS v20.x or higher

-It's suggested to use 'nvm' to install this old version of Node.
+It's suggested to use 'nvm' to install Node.

 1. Install NVM: https://github.com/nvm-sh/nvm#install--update-script

 2. Install the NodeJS version:

-   nvm install 8.9
+   nvm install 20

 You can check your NodeJS version: